jma4/MSIS-2629-Individual-Project/Revised version.md

 ### Finding 1

 To start off, we see an interesting phenomena that a decreasing trend in the monthly speed camera violations but an upward trend in speed relevant traffic crashes as figure 1 and 2 shows.
-However, Figure 2 shows that the number of crashes caused by exceeding authorized speed limit and safe speed for conditions has an increasing trend.
-This is an interesting finding.
+It does not mean that speed cameras have negative influence on reducing traffic crashes.
+Combining these two variables together in figure 3, the amount of crashes show a low and steady line comparing to the amount of speed camera violations.
 (Figure 1, Monthly speed violations)
 ![alt text](https://github.com/jma4/MSIS-2629-Individual-Project/blob/master/image/Monthly%20speed%20violations.png)
   (https://public.tableau.com/profile/jui.chuan.ma#!/vizhome/Chicagocameraspeedviolation-crashes/Dashboard?publish=yes)